 Stressful situations usually bring about two sorts of responses from people, at least in my experience.
-The first group of people will understand that they are in a trying situation and will use that as an opportunity to focus, buckle down on the task at hand and generally work to improve their lives in a constructive manner.
-A second group of people will understandably be overwhelmed by their stress and will make bad decisions as a result.
-Their justification is also understandable- that because they are stressed they will need to do something to soothe their psyche.
-Whether that is buying a new car, making a rash spending decision in some other regard or some other ill-conceived decision these folks will take a bad situation and make it worse.
+The first group of people will understand that they are in a trying situation and will use that as an opportunity to focus, buckle down on the task at hand and generally work to improve their lives constructively.
+The second group of people will understandably be overwhelmed by their stress and will make bad decisions as a result.
+Their justification is also understandable- that because they are stressed, they will need to make something to soothe their psyche whether that is buying a new car, making a rash spending decision in some other regard or some other ill-conceived decision these folks will take a bad situation and make it worse.

 Divorce certainly qualifies as a stressful situation.
-Your entire life, your well being and your piece of mind is being overturned- sometimes through no fault of your own.
-What you are left with is a question of where do you go from here and how can you best achieve the goals that you have set out for yourself.
+Your entire life, your well-being, and your piece of mind are being overturned- sometimes through no fault of your own.
+You are left with a question of where you go from here and how you can best achieve the goals you have set out for yourself.

-Family law attorneys are in the business of helping people just like you achieve their goal despite difficult circumstances.
-One of the jobs of a family law attorney is to help clients to understand the circumstances of their case and to advise him or her based on what is going to help him or her achieve those goals.
+Family law attorneys are in the business of helping people just like you achieve their goals despite difficult circumstances.
+One of the jobs of a family law attorney is to help clients understand the circumstances of their case and advise them based on what is going to help them achieve those goals.

-With that in mind, the attorneys with the Law Office of Bryan Fagan, PLLC would like to take this opportunity to discuss with you some tips on handling issues related to property during your divorce.
-So much focus is (correctly) put on issues related to your children during a divorce, but a rather small amount of comparatively placed on property issues.
-We would like to remedy that in some small way today by taking a look at how best to approach property matters in a divorce in Texas
+With that in mind, the attorneys with the Law Office of Bryan Fagan, PLLC, would like to take this opportunity to discuss with you some tips on handling issues related to the property during your divorce.
+So much focus is (correctly) on issues related to your children during a divorce, but a relatively small amount of comparatively placed on property issues.
+We would like to remedy that in some small way today by looking at how best to approach property matters in a divorce in Texas.

-At the beginning of your case (or even before it begins) it makes a lot of sense for you to take a piece of paper, a spreadsheet or any other means and to divide up your property into separate columns.
-The heading of the first column should be “community property” and the heading of the second column should be “separate property”.
+At the beginning of your case (or even before it begins), it makes a lot of sense for you to take a piece of paper, a spreadsheet, or any other means and divide up your property into separate columns.
+The heading of the first column should be “community property,” and the heading of the second column should be “separate property.”

-Community property is any property that is owned mutually by you and your spouse.
-This property acquired or purchased during the course of your marriage, with a few exceptions.
-Income that was earned by either of you during the course of your marriage is considered to be community income.
-It does not matter if your income was deposited into a bank account that bears only your name and was never “commingled” with any of your spouse’s income.
+Community property is any property owned mutually by you and your spouse.
+This property was acquired or purchased during your marriage, with a few exceptions.
+Income that was earned by either of you during your marriage is considered to be community income.
+It does not matter if your income was deposited into a bank account that bears only your name and is never “commingled” with any of your spouse’s income.

 The presumption in Texas is that all property owned by spouses at the time of your filing for divorce is community property.
-In order for a piece of property to be considered separate property it must be proven to be separate property.
-Separate property is any property owned by you or your spouse prior to your marriage or property acquired via gift or inheritance during the course of your marriage.
+For a piece of property to be considered separate property, it must be proven separate property.
+Separate property is any property you or your spouse owned before your marriage or property acquired via gift or inheritance during your marriage.
 Again, the burden is on you to prove (if contested) that a piece of property is separate rather than community property.

-Before you even hear from your spouse on the subject, take an inventory of all the items in your home, your business, your investment portfolio and any other property in your lives.
-For items in your home I recommend taking photos of every room.
-This way if something is removed without your knowledge, or if for some reason you cannot return to the home, you have proof of an object’s existence.
+Before you even hear from your spouse on the subject, take an inventory of all the items in your home, your business, your investment portfolio, and any other property in your life.
+For items in your home, I recommend taking photos of every room.
+This way, if something is removed without your knowledge, or if for some reason you cannot return to the home, you have proof of an object’s existence.
 Begin by deciding what is rightfully owned by each of you and what property should go into your and your spouse’s separate estates.
-In the separate property column you can establish something as either your or your spouse’s separate property.
+You can establish something as either your or your spouse’s separate property in the separate property column.

-If you anticipate that an item is going to be contested, in terms of its belonging to the community estate or either of your separate estates, you should begin to collect evidence to prove your assertion.
-For instance, if you intend to prove that property is yours separate from your spouse you need to have a document that evidences title to the property.
-Whether this is a title document, receipt, or something less formal, you need to be able to show a judge that the item you assert is your separate property is in fact so.
-It’s not every case where you have to do this but it does happen so you should get ahead of the game and begin to prepare your case.
+Suppose you anticipate that an item will be contested in belonging to the community estate or either of your separate estates.
+In that case, you should begin to collect evidence to prove your assertion.
+For instance, if you intend to prove that property is yours separate from your spouse, you need to have a document that evidences title to the property.
+Whether this is a title document, receipt, or something less formal, you need to be able to show a judge that the item you assert is your separate property is, in fact, so.
+It’s not every case where you have to do this, but it does happen, so you should get ahead of the game and begin to prepare your case.

-Discovery responses are important- answer them on time and in full
+Discovery responses are essential- answer them on time and in full.

-If you are not already familiar with the process of Discovery in a civil law case you will learn its importance as a result of your divorce.
-Discovery is the process by which both your attorney and your spouse’s attorney submit requests for information, documents and statements to the other side as a means to discover information that would otherwise be unknown.
-Both sides use that information to help inform their case strategies, prepare for mediation as well as prepare for trial.
+If you are not already familiar with the process of Discovery in a civil law case, you will learn its importance as a result of your divorce.
+Discovery is the process by which both your attorney and your spouse’s attorney submit requests for information, documents, and statements to the other side as a means to discover information that would otherwise be unknown.
+Both sides use that information to help inform their case strategies, prepare for mediation, and prepare for trial.

-It is common to either receive discovery requests at the outset of a divorce (when the petition for divorce is first served) or around the time that mediation is set.
-Many attorneys like to have discovery received either before temporary orders mediation or well in advance of the time that you all attend mediation for final orders.
+It is common to either receive discovery requests at the outset of a divorce (when the divorce petition is first served) or around the time that mediation is set.
+Many attorneys like to have Discovery received either before temporary orders mediation or well in advance of the time that you all attend mediation for final orders.

-Just because your focus is elsewhere (again, understandably) during the divorce does not mean that you should completely fall off of your normal maintenance schedule on your home, car or other property.
+Just because your focus is elsewhere (again, understandably) during the divorce does not mean that you should entirely fall off your regular maintenance schedule on your home, car, or other property.
 Take care of your belongings during the divorce.
-If you will clean and maintain your pool once a month continue to do so.
+If you will clean and maintain your pool once a month, continue to do so.
 You don’t know what will ultimately happen with your house.
-If it ends up that selling the house is what is agreed to or ordered you do not want to run into costly and time consuming problems with the pool down the road.
+If it ends up that selling the house is what is agreed to or ordered, you do not want to run into costly and time-consuming problems with the pool down the road.

-Once a year you can go online and obtain a free credit report that lists your open accounts and activity therein.
-Your debts are relevant to your divorce so make sure that you are familiar with each of them.
+Once a year, you can go online and obtain a free credit report that lists your open accounts and activity therein.
+Your debts are relevant to your divorce, so make sure that you are familiar with each of them.
 If you spot a debt you are not familiar with, contact that lender and get an idea of what is going on.
 It does happen that a person can open up an account in their spouse’s name without the spouse knowing.
-Do not be that person and operate with all the information available to you in your divorce.
+Do not be that person and operate with all the information you have in your divorce.

 How not to handle property issues in your divorce- tomorrow’s blog post topic

-Tomorrow’s blog post will center around the flip side of today’s discussion- what NOT to do in regard to your property during a Texas divorce.
+Tomorrow’s blog post will center around the flip side of today’s discussion- what NOT to do regarding your property during a Texas divorce.
 We will cover behavior you should not engage in if you want to accomplish your goals.